 Football: Premier League confirms Masters as new chief executive

-LONDON: The Premier League on Thursday (Dec 12) announced that Richard Masters had been appointed its new permanent chief executive having performed the role on an interim basis.
+LONDON: The Premier League's long search for a new chief executive ended on Thursday (Dec 12) when Richard Masters, the man who has filled the role on an interim basis, was appointed.

+Masters, who joined the Premier League's sales and marketing department in 2006, has been holding the fort since Richard Scudamore stood down after 20 years in charge.

 It comes a fortnight after David Pemsel informed the Premier League he would not be taking up the role next year following allegations in the media about his private life.